t2k/backbone.marionette-RequireJS/readme.md

 This is a simple 100% client-side Single Page Application utilizing the [Google Books API](https://developers.google.com/books/docs/v1/using#WorkingVolumes) as a data source.
 It is not a true WebApp since there's no server-side responsibility for setting up endpoints with the additional stack overhead by needing to include libraries such as: __NodeJS: connect/express, MongoDB or Ruby: active-record__.
 The simplicity of a SPA allows the focus to remain on learning _Marionette, AMD_ and application architecture ideas borrowed from the **Rails Asset Pipeline**.
-I struggled a bit ;-) with Backbone.Marionette and RequireJS; most of my struggles were consequence of my enterprise C#/VB.NET server-side background experience, so coming to grips with modular javascript client application architecture was more of than I had expected.
-I hope this repo can help others get up to speed faster than I did.
+I struggled a bit ;-) with Backbone.Marionette and RequireJS; most of my struggles were consequence of my enterprise C#/VB.NET server-side background, so coming to grips with modular javascript client application architecture was way more of a challenge than I had expected.
+I hope this repo can help others get up to speed faster than I did!

 ###assets###
 The **assets** folder is the original fork of [David Sulc's repo] https://github.com/davidsulc/backbone.marionette-atinux-books)